ppoffice/hexo-theme-icarus/source/_posts/en/CDN-Providers.md

 {% endcodeblock %}

 Therefore, you should be aware of the URL format of your custom CDN provider.
-By default, Icarus will try to pass in the parameter just like they would be for an npm repository (e.g., `moment@2.22.2/min/moment.min.js`).
+By default, Icarus will try to pass in the parameter using npm package name and relative file path (e.g., `moment@2.22.2/min/moment.min.js`).
 This npm scheme is used by jsDelivr and UNPKG.
 Otherwise, if you are using a CDN.js like provider, please prepend `[cdnjs]` to its URL template: